 - Dice onion.

-- In a large stockpot over med-high heat, saute onion for 7-8 minutes.
-(I use about 3 Tbsp. broth/water for no-oil saute.)
+- In a large stockpot over medium-high heat, sauté onion for 7-8 minutes.
+(I use about 3 Tbsp. broth/water for no-oil sauté, adding more as needed.)

-- Meanwhile, mince garlic, and dice carrots and celery.
+- Meanwhile, mince garlic.
+Dice carrots and celery.

-- When onion is translucent, add garlic, carrots, celery, and basil.
-Stir and saute 1-2 minutes.
+- When onion is translucent, add garlic, carrots, celery, and dried basil.
+Stir and sauté 1-2 minutes.

-- Add diced tomatoes (with juice), vegetable broth, and 1 cup water (or more broth).
+- Add diced tomatoes (with juice) and vegetable broth.

 - Rinse split peas very well and add to pot.
 Stir.